InfosecHouse/InfosecHouse/sponsorship.md

 ### Donations

-Contact us.
-Sponsors @ our domain for more information on how to donate.
+Contact sponsorship @ our domain for more information on how to donate.

 ### Sponsorship